-Un foulard is a lightweight scarf typically made of silk, chiffon, viscose, or similar materials and can be square or rectangle (usually 55×55).
+Un foulard is a lightweight scarf typically made of silk, chiffon, viscose, or similar materials and can be square or rectangular (usually 55×55).
 Since it is lighter and smaller than the écharpe and l’étole, it will be worn in mid-season when the temperatures start to rise.
 Le foulard is mainly worn for style and fashion as it does not protect much from the cold.
 In France, a brightly colored patterned scarf is exclusively for silk foulard like the carrés de soie you can shop at Hermès.

 It’s an effortless way to elevate any outfit.
 And knotting a patterned foulard around your neck becomes a statement in and of itself.
 I think it’s the perfect accessory to wear with a beige trench coat in spring or with a wool blazer in fall.
 When it rains, you can easily tuck your silk scarf inside your jacket.

-How To Tie un foulard (a silk scarf)
+How to tie un foulard (a silk scarf)

 Here are the six chicest ways to tie a silk scarf like a French woman.
 My favorite one is called the classic French knot.
 First, you need to fold up your scarf until it’s one thin band.
 Then, wrap the band around your neck, crossing the two ends behind your neck.
 Bring the two ends to the front of your neck and tie a knot just under your chin.
-You can either keep the knot to the front or you can slightly turn the scarf so that the knot is on the side of your neck.
-Finally, once you placed the knot just make a double knot.
+You can either keep the knot to the front, or you can slightly turn the scarf so that the knot is on the side of your neck.
+Finally, once you place the knot just make a double knot.

 3. Une étole (a stole)

-Finally, une étole is a thin but warm scarf, usually made of wool, acrylic and viscose.
+Finally, une étole is a thin but warm scarf, usually made of wool, acrylic, and viscose.
 Une étole is a large piece of fabric, very long and very wide.
 Its size is approximately 70cm by 2m.

-How To Tie une étole (a stole)
+How to tie une étole (a stole)